-Teachers and lecturers may discuss any issues on the planning for manufacture pro forma which would prevent the manufacture of the proposal.
-Such issues may include errors or omissions in the working drawing/dimensioned sketch, sequence of operations, or cutting list.

-Teachers and lecturers can encourage candidates to evaluate quality and accuracy at each stage of the 'assignment - practical'.
-Candidates are permitted to redo any stage prior to submission of completed assignment.

-Teachers and lecturers can highlight mistakes that would lead to a compound error, or complete a stage of the assignment to allow candidates to progress.
+- discuss any issues on the planning for manufacture pro forma that would prevent the manufacture of the proposal.
+Such issues may include errors or omissions in the working drawing/dimensioned sketch, sequence of operations, or cutting list. - encourage candidates to evaluate quality and accuracy at each stage of the assignment.
+Candidates are permitted to redo any stage of the 'assignment - practical' prior to submission. - highlight mistakes that would lead to a compound error, or complete a stage of the 'assignment - practical' to allow candidates to progress.
 However, this assistance must be recorded and reflected in the marks awarded.

-Candidates may seek clarification regarding the safe use and operation of tools and equipment, eg recap on how to set and use the centre lathe.
-It may be that in cases where clarification is needed by one candidate, this could be extended to the whole class.
+Candidates can ask for clarification regarding the safe use and operation of tools and equipment, for example recap on how to set and use the centre lathe.
+If one candidate needs clarification, you could extend this to the whole class.

-It is reasonable for the teacher or lecturer to discuss with candidates the suitability of tools and equipment required for each stage of the task.
+It is reasonable for you to discuss with candidates the suitability of tools and equipment required for each stage of the task.